DanielValenzuelaPerez/YouTube-Clone/README.md

 **🚧👷 Project under constructrion 🏗️🚧**

-The main goal of this project is to create the basic functionality of the YouTube site.
+The main goal of this project is to imitate the basic functionality of the YouTube site.

 ## Functional Requirements